Twice a year, an inmate can get a Florida Inmate Package. The catalog includes food, clothing, shoes, toiletries and electronics

 There are two companies that offer inmate packages, Access Securepak and Union Supply Direct (click on links).
 The maximum order for each is 100.00.
 You can order from both catalogs with a maximum order of 100.00 each.

 There are two ways that you can do this if you want to help an inmate.
 One is to find out through an inmate liaison which inmates are indigent and have never gotten a package or no longer has help from the outside.
 In my case, my daughter acts as go-between.
 That person then relays to a family member what that person's needs and wants are and the family member can relay it to you.
 You will be given their DC number and you can go on each site and order yourself.
 The other way to do that is to donate to the Go Fund for Inmate Packages which I will have during the spring and fall and I will order the packages.

-We do 100.00 per inmate or more if funds are available but they are so happy to receive anything that 100.00 is plenty.
-You could also do just 50.00 because things like radio's and earbuds are greatly appreciated.
+We do 50.00 per inmate or more if funds are available but they are so happy to receive anything.
 We were doing them as surprises until Ms. Kat (the story is below).

 On, the APPRECIATION page, there are cards and drawings from thankful inmates.